-- 9. Click Save button.
+- Click the Save button.
 A screen is displayed confirming that the HTTP Target activity has been created successfully.
-If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments related to creating the HTTP target (refer to Figure 3.6). - 10.
-Enter the comments in Add Comments field.
+If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments related to creating the HTTP target (refer to Figure 6). - 10.
+Enter comments in the textbox Add Comments.